Software primitives

 Ask about your architecture in plain English.
 Get accurate answers instantly.

-Run npm run generate locally or in CI/CD.
-One command refreshes everything.
+Run locally or in CI/CD.

 Connect to your stack